rt-2/CZUL-ATIS-Maker/README.md

         - All caps text;

-# There different branches for different ATIS clients
+# There will be different branches for different ATIS clients

 # Other available URLs in case of outages. (not mine)